thaddeusdiamond/cardano-nft-vending-machine/README.md

 Interactions on the Cardano blockchain involve **REAL CURRENCY AND SHOULD NOT BE TREATED LIGHTLY**.
 Some principles:
 * Never send money to an address you don't know and can't validate
 * Keys should be stored on servers that have as little attack surface (e.g., [iptables blacklists](https://www.cyberciti.biz/tips/linux-iptables-4-block-all-incoming-traffic-but-allow-ssh.html)) as possible
-* Open source software should always be audited -- UTSL!
+* Open source software should always be audited independently -- UTSL!
 * There are **NO WARRANTIES WHATSOEVER WITH THIS PACKAGE** -- use at your own risk
 ## Quickstart
 This project contains Library bindings that can be installed using the standard [wheel](https://pypi.org/project/wheel/) mechanism.
 See the [script quickstart section](#cardano_vending_machinepy) for how to run from CLI.